 #3: Look around to harness the power of the business ecosystem

-The collective realisation that conditions need to change – and fast – is creating a unique opportunity for CEOs to work together.
+The collective realization that conditions need to change – and fast – is creating a unique opportunity for CEOs to work together.
 Examining the broader business ecosystem can help CEOs learn from one another in their Climate & Sustainability transformation.
-By harnessing peer networks, working with like-minded leaders and organisations, and forging partnerships, CEOs can position their businesses for the future and drive competitive advantage.
+By harnessing peer networks, working with like-minded leaders and organizations, and forging partnerships, CEOs can position their businesses for the future and drive competitive advantage.

 Climate change is too big of a problem for a CEO to tackle alone.
 With an ecosystem approach, leaders can accelerate the transformation of not just one company, but an entire industry.

 As CEOs look around to harness the power of their ecosystem, they may consider the following questions:

 It’s time for CEOs to take greater ownership in reducing climate change.
 Looking ahead, inside and around allows for a truly transformative approach, rather than incrementally improving efficiency.
 In addition, asking, answering and acting on the right Climate & Sustainability questions can help CEOs transform their businesses to not only survive – but also thrive – in the future.